-If no available peering server is found, the call is rejected with the response code and reason configured in kamailio. proxy.early_rejects.peering_unavailable.announce_code and kamailio.proxy.early_rejects.peering_unavailable.announce_reason.
+If no available peering server is found, the call is rejected with the response code and reason configured in kamailio.proxy.ear and kamailio.proxy.early_rejects.peering_unavailable.announce_reason.
 If a sound file is configured within the system sound set assigned to the calling party, an announcement is played as early media before the rejection.

-5.11.2.2 Individual Peering Server Configuration
+5.12.2.2 Individual Peering Server Configuration